peteroupc/peteroupc.github.io/graphics.md

 - "Video card X can render up to Y polygons per frame".
 - "Video card X can render up to Y pixels per second".
 - "Game X renders Y triangles per second", without stating the frame rate or the screen resolution.
+- "Game X issues Y draw calls per frame", since a single draw call can draw one triangle or tens of thousands.

 The following are examples of the kind of statements desired:

 - _Actua Soccer_ (_VR Soccer '96_) (1995) [**averaged 776 triangles per frame**](http://www-graphics.stanford.edu/~bjohanso/asoccer_stats/) at 640 &times; 480 resolution.
 - _Terminal Velocity_ (1995) [**averaged 498 triangles per frame**](http://www-graphics.stanford.edu/~bjohanso/tv_stats/) at 640 &times; 480 resolution.
-- A benchmark of _Quake III Arena_ averaged about 3,250 and topped out at about 6,970 triangles per frame after back-face culling, at screen resolution 640 &times; 480 (Antochi et al. 2003)[^60], (Antochi et al. 2004)[^61].
+- A benchmark of _Quake III Arena_ averaged about 3,250 and topped out at about 6,970 triangles per frame after back-face culling, at screen resolution 640 &times; 480 (Antochi et al. 2003)[^61], (Antochi et al. 2004)[^62].

 <a id=Further_Reading></a>

 ### Further Reading

-- Lamothe, A., _Tricks of the Windows Game Programming Gurus_, 1999.
+- Lamothe, A., _Tricks of the Windows Game Programming Gurus_, Sams, 1999.
+- Tomas (Akenine-)Möller, Eric Haines, _Real-Time Rendering_ (first edition), 1999.
+- Lamothe, A., _Black Art of 3D Game Programming_, Waite Group, 1995.
 - Roca, Jordi, et al., "[**Workload Characterization of 3D Games**](https://ieeexplore.ieee.org/abstract/document/4086130)", _2006 IEEE International Symposium on Workload Characterization_.
 IEEE, 2006.
 Study on measuring certain features of 3-D games that are of interest in this specification, including triangles per frame.
 See the [**`attila-sim` repository**](https://github.com/attila-gpu/attila-sim).
+- Lamothe, A., _Tricks of the 3D Game Programming Gurus: Advanced 3D Graphics and Rasterization_, Sams, 2003.

 <a id=Building_a_Public_Domain_music_synthesis_library_and_instrument_banks></a>